-Kings Lynn is a small river side port with a rich maritime history, dating back to the 12 century.
-It is situated on the banks of the Great Ouse, which flows into the Wash - one of the largest estuaries in Britain.
-The town was originally known as Bishop's Lynn, until Henry VIII changed it during the Dissolution of the Monasteries - though most of its citizens have always preferred just plain 'Lynn'.
+This small river-side port has a rich maritime history, dating back to the 12th century.
+It is situated on the banks of the Great Ouse, which flows into the Wash.
+One of the largest estuaries in Britain.
+The town was originally known as Bishop's Lynn, until Henry VIII changed it during the Dissolution of the Monasteries, though most of its citizens have always preferred just plain 'Lynn'.

-In addition to its historic buildings, splendid waterfront and handsome parks, the town has an extensive pedestrianised shopping area containing a modern shopping centre and many streets of traditional shops, with ample parking facilities.
+In addition to its historic buildings, splendid waterfront and handsome parks, the town has an extensive pedestrianised shopping area containing a modern shopping centre, plus many streets of traditional shops and ample parking facilities.
 There is also a good choice of restaurants, café's and bars, plus many traditional and historic pubs.
 The Town's historic markets are still held in the 'Tuesday Market Place' and 'Saturday Market Place' on Tuesdays, Fridays and Saturdays.

 Opening times: The medieval Guildhall is open to the public for viewing 10am to 2pm Tuesday to Friday.
 Free Entry

-During the 14th century Lynn was ranked as England's 3rd most important port and by the 18th century it was prospering on the export of corn.
+During the 14th-c Lynn was ranked as England's 3rd most important port and by the 18th-c it was prospering on the export of corn.
 The Corn Exchange was built in 1854, dominating the 'Tuesday Market Place', the town's main public square.
 The exchange building became badly run down by the mid 1990s, when a project began to fully restore and enlarge the premises into a modern theatre.
 Today the exchange hosts a variety of programs, including concerts, comedy, ballet, children's shows and opera.

 Opening times: Coffee House and Box Office: Mon to Sat, 10am to 4pm

 Location: Tuesday Market Place, King's Lynn, PE30 1JW - Tel: 01553 764864 - Website